Yandex Cloud

 For more information about the yc organization-manager organization add-access-binding command, see the CLI reference.

-2. The storage.uploader role for a folder:
+2. The storage.uploader role for the folder:

 yc resource-manager folder add-access-binding example-folder \